amoux/david-sentiment/README.md

 **Sentiment Embedding Models from YouTube Comments**

 > Why?
-Because Twitter text-datasets are overrated, and lack ***sentimentalism***; the excessive expression of feelings of tenderness, sadness, or nostalgia in behavior, writing, or speech.*
+Because Twitter text-datasets are overrated, and lack ***sentimentalism***; *The excessive expression of feelings of tenderness, sadness, or nostalgia in behavior, writing, or speech.*

 - Train a custom sentiment model with just a few lines of code - Making it easy to try different configurations or preprocessing techniques.